mensbeam/Arsse/docs/en/020_Getting_Started/050_Configuration.md

 The Arsse looks for configuration in a file named `config.php` in the directory where it is installed.
 For example, if The Arsse is installed at `/usr/share/arsse`, it will look for configuration in the file `/usr/share/arsse/config.php`.
 It is not an error for this file not to exist or to be empty: The Arsse will function with no configuration whatsoever, provided other conditions allow.

 The configuration file is a PHP script which returns an associative array with keys and values for one or more settings.
-Any settings which are not specified in the configuration file will be set to its default.
-Invalid values will cause an error on start-up; unknown keys are ignored.
+Any settings which are not specified in the configuration file will be set to their defaults.
+Invalid values will cause an error on start-up, while unknown keys are ignored.
 A basic configuration file might look like this:

 ```php
 <?php return [